-Although the best VPN can get you access to overseas content, there are very few true fake GPS VPN services on the market.
-That means that while websites will show you different content because your traffic is coming from a different server, mobile apps with location tracking enabled will still be able to tell exactly where you are.
+Using the best VPN will keep you anonymous and get you access to geo-restricted content, no matter where you are in the world.
+However, there are very few true fake GPS VPN services on the market.
+While websites may show you different content as your traffic is coming from a different server, mobile apps with location tracking enabled will still be able to tell your exact position.

-Unfortunately, location spoofing is almost impossible to do on iOS, and while there are some programs you can use to fake GPS locations while your iPhone is plugged in to your PC, there’s not a good option for location spoofing on the go without jailbreaking your device.
+Location spoofing is a tricky matter. iOS devices make it almost impossible, and while there are some programs you can use to fake GPS locations while your iPhone is plugged in to your PC, there’s not a good option for location spoofing on the go without jailbreaking your device.

-On Android, though, you’ve got a few more options.
-One is to combine any VPN with a fake GPS app, and these are easily found in the Play Store.
-However, there’s one service that combines a premium VPN service with an in-built fake GPS function, and it just so happens that it’s the cheapest VPN that’s worth signing up to: Surfshark.
+Android offers users a few more options.
+You can easily download a fake GPS app from Play Store and use it together with any VPN of your choice.
+However, there’s one provider that blends its premium VPN service with a built-in fake GPS location spoofer, and it just so happens that it’s the cheapest VPN that’s worth signing up to: Surfshark.

 What makes a great fake GPS VPN?